raw-lab/pathview-plus/README.md

 If you using the R version please cite: <br />
 - Original Pathview R: Luo, W., & Brouwer, C. 2013.
 Pathview: an R/Bioconductor package for pathway-based data integration and visualization.
 Bioinformatics, 29(14), 1830–1831.
 [Pathview](https://doi.org/10.1093/bioinformatics/btt285)
 - Original SBGNview R: Shashikant, T., et al. 2022.
 SBGNview: Data analysis, integration and visualization on all pathways using SBGN.
 Bioinformatics, 38(11), 3006–3008.
 [SBGNview](https://doi.org/10.1093/bioinformatics/btab793)

 ---

-## Contributing to Pathview-plus

-We welcome contributions of other experts expanding features in Pathview-plus including the R and python versions.
-Please contact us via support.

----